mikenhu/helsinki-hsl-clock/README.md

   * `sudo cp metro.sh /usr/bin`
   * `sudo chmod +x /usr/bin/metro.sh`
   * `sudo nano /etc/rc.local`
   * A text editor will open in your terminal window.
 Use your arrow keys to move to the bottom of the file and create a space above `exit 0` and enter this: `bash metro.sh &>/dev/null`

 * To save your changes, press `CTRL+X` → `Y` → `Enter`
 * That's it for the software.
 You can run the metro clock as is.
 Or...

-## Control backlight via Home Assistant
+## Add backlight and Pi controls in Home Assistant

 Having the display on all the time is bad, I decided to integrate the metro clock into my home assistant setup.
-In HA, you can execute commands to control the Pi with command line and shell command integrations.
+In HA, you can execute commands to control your Pi with command line and shell command integrations.

-### Connect your HA to the Pi
+### Access your Pi from HA

 * SSH into your HA host `ssh root@homeassistant.local` or you can use the Terminal add-on on HA.
 * Create folder `mkdir /config/.ssh`.
 * Create a public key `ssh-keygen`.
 * Tell it to store it in `/config/.ssh/id_rsa`.
 Do not set a password for the key!
-* Copy the public key to the Pi `ssh-copy-id -i /config/.ssh/id_rsa pi@[IP]`
+* Copy the created key to your Pi `ssh-copy-id -i /config/.ssh/id_rsa pi@[IP]`
-* Try to ssh into the Pi from your HA and see if it works without a login.
+* Try to ssh into your Pi from your HA and see if it works without a login.

 ### Create the switches in HA